ShubhamSPawade/Unbound-Platform-DeltaTesting/README.md

 ### **Core Functionality**
 - **User Management**: Student, College, and Admin roles with JWT authentication
 - **Fest Management**: Create, manage, and approve fests with detailed information
-- **Event Management**: Comprehensive event system with registration, payments, and reviews
+- **Event Management**: Events can be standalone (not under any fest) or linked to a fest.
+The API returns both types distinctly for clarity.
 - **Payment Integration**: Razorpay payment gateway for secure transactions with direct college routing
 - **Email Notifications**: Automated email receipts and reminders
 - **Certificate Generation**: PDF certificates for event participation